Adult-onset Still's disease: Classification

 One set of 21 adult-onset Still's disease patients were divided into four types, according to clinical course patterns.
 These included monocyclic systemic disease, polycyclic systemic disease, chronic articular monocyclic systemic disease, and chronic articular polycyclic systemic disease.
-People with chronic articular disease and polyarticular disease were at higher risk to develop disabling arthritis.
+People with chronic articular and polyarticular disease were at higher risk to develop disabling arthritis.

 Treatment

 Adult-onset Still's disease is treated with anti-inflammatory medications.
 Steroids such as prednisone are used to treat severe symptoms of Still's.
-Other commonly used medications include hydroxychloroquine, penicillamine, azathioprine, methotrexate, etanercept, anakinra, tocilizumab, cyclophosphamide, adalimumab, rituximab, and infliximab.
+Other infrequently used medications include hydroxychloroquine, penicillamine, azathioprine, methotrexate, etanercept, cyclophosphamide, adalimumab, rituximab, and infliximab.

 Newer medications target interleukin-1 (IL-1), particularly IL-1β.
 A randomized, multicenter trial reported better outcomes in a group of 12 patients treated with anakinra than in a group of 10 patients taking other disease-modifying antirheumatic drugs.
 In June 2020 FDA approved Ilaris (canakinumab) for the treatment of AOSD, this is the first FDA approved treatment for AOSD.
 Canakinumab is another anti-IL1 drug which selectively binds IL-1β and rilonacept which blocks both IL-1A and IL-1β.
 The monoclonal anti-IL6 antibody tocilizumab is another treatment option as effective as anakinra.

 The condition "juvenile-onset Still's disease" is now usually grouped under juvenile rheumatoid arthritis.
 However, there are obvious similarities between the two conditions, and there is some evidence that they may be closely related.